runtimeverification/michelson-semantics/USER_GUIDE.md

 Furthermore, we say that a stack called `B` _matches_ a stack called `A` if and only if:

--   each concrete value in stack `B` is equivalent to a concrete element in the corresponding position in stack `A`
+1.  each concrete value in stack `B` is equivalent to a concrete element in the corresponding position in stack `A`
--   each variable in stack `B` matches the type of the element in the corresponding position in stack `A`.
+2.  each variable in stack `B` matches the type of the element in the corresponding position in stack `A`.
--   if a variable in stack `B` occurs more than once, the corresponding values at each position in `A` are equivalent.
+3.  if a variable in stack `B` occurs more than once, the corresponding values at each position in `A` are equivalent.

 In the example above, `B` does indeed match `A` becuase:

+1. The only concrete value `-15` with type `int` occurs as position 2 in both stack `B` and stack `A`.

-1. Variable `T` in stack `B` at position 1 has type `bool`.
+2. Variable `T` in stack `B` at position 1 has type `bool`.
 The concrete value `true` in stack `A` at position 1 also has type `bool`.

-2. Similarly, the concrete value `-15` with type `int` occurs as position 2 in both stack `B` and stack `A`.

-3. Finally, the variable `P` in stack `B` at position 3 has type `nat` and the element at position 3 in stack `A` also has type `nat`.
+    Similarly, the variable `P` in stack `B` at position 3 has type `nat` and the element at position 3 in stack `A` also has type `nat`.

+3. Since no variables are duplicated in this example, this condition holds trivially.

 #### Writing Tests by Abstraction